decentralized-identity/wallet-and-credential-interactions/packages/core/README.md

-# @waci/jose
+# @waci/core

-Thin wrapper around `jose` for creating and verifying WACI JWTs.
+Typescipt types to be used in any implementation of WACI